 I laid them out and gathered two of them for the top loops on the earrings.
-The reason that I opened them before hand is that I liked the look better and because I didn’t want to take the entire strand to make the earrings lither in weight.
+The reason that I opened them beforehand is that I liked the look better and because I didn’t want to take the entire strand to make the earrings lighter in weight.

 I looped them over the hoop earring which is also the way you start any macrame wallhanging.

 Above you can see the two strands and below I’m showing you how the loop is formed.
 It’s super easy.

 I used 4 looped strands of 2 for each hoop as you can see below:

 After that is where the square knots come into place.

 Key for the square knot is that you alternate which string you overlay in the foreground.
 If you don’t alternate then you will make a spiral knot which I also use and love but didn’t want for this project.

 Below is exactly the three square knot configuration that I attached to the hoops.
 I’m showing it to you in a lose version so you can see the way it is set up better.
 For the macrame earrings I pulled everything tight though.